September 10th, 2018

 February 15th, 2018

-We addressed the issue that prevented the Daily Digest email from being sent.
+- We addressed an issue that prevented the Daily Digest email from being sent.

 January 25th, 2018

-Happy new year!
-We addressed the issue where backup downloads were logged as restored backups in the activity log.
+- Happy new year!
+We addressed an issue where backup downloads were logged as restored backups in the activity log.

 December 29th, 2017